 Dental veneers are completely new territory for many people.
 Some may have severe staining on the teeth that no whitening treatment will dare fix, and start to wonder about the possibility of opting for veneers – with lots of follow up questions.

-It’s a big decision that shouldn’t be casually approached, and we wanted to save you jumping from website to website to find all the answers.
+It’s a big decision that shouldn’t be casually approached, and we wanted to save you from jumping from website to website to find all the answers.
 So – we’ve compiled the most frequently asked questions about veneers for you, and answered them in the list below!

 Here’s the first and most obvious question – what, exactly, are dental veneers?
 What are they made of?

-The veneers themselves are simply thin, tooth colored shells that your dentist will bond to the surface of your tooth, or teeth, depending on how many you decide on.
+The veneers themselves are simply thin, tooth-coloured shells that your dentist will bond to the surface of your tooth, or teeth, depending on how many you decide on.
 These shells are made of a very durable porcelain material.
 They can also consist of composite bonding, which doesn’t always repel stains as well as the porcelain ones.

 Great question!
 If you’re considering veneers, your first step should be a phone call to a prosthodontist.
 They’re going to perform a consultation, identify your concerns and problem areas, and then explain in detail what veneers will be able to do for you.
 In many cases, they’ll need more than just a quick look.
 In order to ensure the best results, you’ll most likely have impressions of your natural teeth taken, or X-rays, or both.